 About Finance Gourmet

-As the Finance Gourmet, Brian offers the knowledge of a former financial planner, and CFP, with real clients.
-All that real world experience adds up to bring you the best tips and tricks in the game.
+As the Finance Gourmet, Brian offers the knowledge of a former financial planner, and CFP, who worked with real clients.
+All that real-world experience adds up to bring you the best tips and tricks in the game.
 More importantly, I’ve seen what works and what doesn’t.
-I know what sounds good on paper, but probably won’t work out in real life.
+I know what sounds good on paper but probably won’t work out in real life.

 You can visit the main Finance Gourmet website here.